Do you understand the importance of praising an employee for a job well done?

 3. Informal recognition

-Informal recognition is given to individuals or teams for progress toward milestones, when they achieve goals, or when they complete projects.
+Informal recognition is given to individuals or teams for progress toward milestones, achieving goals, or completing projects.
 This may come in the form of a pizza party, potluck, or a trip to the pub for happy hour—a low-cost memento presented spontaneously.

 4. Peer-to-peer recognition